joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/07/19/world/asia/china-mask-forced-labor.html?searchResultPosition=7

 **Wearing a Mask?
 It May Come From China’s Controversial Labor Program**\
-`Our visual investigation reveals several Chinese companies that are using Uighur labor from a contentious government program to produce P.P.E. during the coronavirus pandemic.
+`Our visual investigation reveals that several Chinese companies are using Uighur labor from a contentious government program to produce P.P.E. during the pandemic.
 We track some of that equipment to the U.S. and around the world.`\
 https://nytimes.com/video/world/asia/100000007226041/china-coronavirus-masks-uighur-labor-ppe.html?searchResultPosition=8

 **Petition Urges Trader Joe’s to Get Rid of ‘Racist Branding’**\